 - Five loaves fed five thousand, leaving twelve baskets leftover.
 (Mt.
 14:16-21, a story in all four gospels)

 - On day five of creation, the birds and fish were created.
 They move fast and carry seed throughout the whole earth in their migrations.
 Like them, we are anointed and filled with the Spirit to carry God’s Seed, the Gospel throughout the earth.
+These creatures move in unity.

 - There are five divisions to the Psalms.